Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Lush forests and endless trails make this national park near Tbilisi a perfect place for day hikes.

-The hiking trails in Tbilisi National Park are one of the best Tbilisi day trips for outdoors enthusiasts.
-It’s also worth visiting at any time of the year.
+Tbilisi National Park is one of the best destinations for outdoor enthusiasts.
+Its hiking trails are worth visiting at any time of the year.
 The forests here are cool in spring and summer.
 The fall colors are fantastic.
 A covering of snow and frost gives it an enchanted atmosphere in winter.

 No public transport runs directly to the park.
 Your best bet is to find a marshrutka to the village of Saguramo from Didube.
-Renting a car is another viable option.
+Renting a car is another viable option, as is taking a guided tour.

 Algeti & Trialeti Planned National Park